 In the meantime, the settlement below the hill was bustling with buffalo hunters, businessmen, cowboys, outlaws, gamblers, gunfighters, and “painted ladies,” quickly gaining a reputation for lawlessness.

 Some of these many people would later become well-known in the annals of history, including Doc Holliday and Wyatt Earp, who first met in Fort Griffin.
-Also there were Big Nose Kate; famous lady gambler, Lottie Deno; lawman, Pat Garrett, and gunfighter, John Wesley Hardin.
+Also there were Big Nose Kate; famous lady gambler, Lottie Deno; lawman Pat Garrett, and gunfighter John Wesley Hardin.
 “Marshaling” the lawless town was outlaw/lawman John M. Larn as sheriff, and his deputy, John Selman who, in the mid-1870s, were working both sides of the law by controlling the local vigilante group known as the Tin Hat Brigade and rustling cattle.
 John Larn, however, would be killed by those same vigilantes inside his jail in Fort Griffin.
-Selman, on the other hand, quickly disappeared and almost two decades later would kill John Wesley Hardin.
+On the other hand, Selman quickly disappeared and almost two decades later would kill John Wesley Hardin.
 During these lawless times, the settlement was so decadent that it was labeled “Babylon on the Brazos.”